Function of several complex variables: Historical perspective

 whenever n > 1.
 Naturally the analogues of contour integrals will be harder to handle; when n = 2 an integral surrounding a point should be over a three-dimensional manifold (since we are in four real dimensions), while iterating contour (line) integrals over two separate complex variables should come to a double integral over a two-dimensional surface.
 This means that the residue calculus will have to take a very different character.

 After 1945 important work in France, in the seminar of Henri Cartan, and Germany with Hans Grauert and Reinhold Remmert, quickly changed the picture of the theory.
 A number of issues were clarified, in particular that of analytic continuation.
 Here a major difference is evident from the one-variable theory; while for every open connected set D in $\Complex$ we can find a function that will nowhere continue analytically over the boundary, that cannot be said for n > 1.
 In fact the D of that kind are rather special in nature (especially in complex coordinate spaces $\mathbb C^n$ and Stein manifolds, satisfying a condition called pseudoconvexity).
-The natural domains of definition of functions, continued to the limit, are called Stein manifolds and their nature was to make sheaf cohomology groups vanish, also, the property that the sheaf cohomology group disappears is also found in other high-dimensional complex manifolds, indicating that the Hodge manifold is projective.
+The natural domains of definition of functions, continued to the limit, are called Stein manifolds and their nature was to make sheaf cohomology groups vanish, on the other hand, the Grauert–Riemenschneider vanishing theorem is known as a similar result for compact complex manifolds, and the Grauert–Riemenschneider conjecture is a special case of the conjecture of Narasimhan.
 In fact it was the need to put (in particular) the work of Oka on a clearer basis that led quickly to the consistent use of sheaves for the formulation of the theory (with major repercussions for algebraic geometry, in particular from Grauert's work).